![]() |

 Early Life

-At the age of sixty, his father remarried in 1299, to Margaret of France, the seventeen year old sister of Phillip IV.
+At the age of sixty, his father remarried in 1299, to Margaret of France, the seventeen-year-old sister of Phillip IV.
 His father's new wife was only two years older than himself.
-Edward became fond of his new stepmother, whom he is recorded as presenting with a gold and ruby ring and she often interceeded for him to avert the wrath of his stern father.
-On 7th February, 1301, at a Parliament held at Lincoln, Edward was created the first English Prince of Wales by his father.
+Edward became fond of his new stepmother, whom he is recorded as presenting with a gold and ruby ring and she often interceded for him to avert the wrath of his stern father.
+On 7th February 1301, at a Parliament held at Lincoln, Edward was created the first English Prince of Wales by his father.

 Edward was a tall, strong and handsome youth who loved music and acting.
-He was homo-sexual and became excessively devoted to a succession of favorites.
-King Edward I had banished Edward's lover, Piers Gaveston, in an outburst of Plantagenet rage, in an attempt to curb their relationship.
+He was homo-sexual and became excessively devoted to a succession of favourites.
+King Edward I, had banished Edward's lover, Piers Gaveston, in an outburst of Plantagenet rage, "on account of the undue intimacy which the young Lord Edward had adopted towards him".
 The younger Edward had asked his father to bestow the title of Count of Ponthieu on his lover.
-Edward I, irate at the scandalous nature of their relationship, had threatened to disinherit his son, even going as far as to question the chastity of his beloved Queen, Eleanor of Castille.
+Edward I, irate at the fact that Edward “had an inordinate affection for a certain Gascon knight”, is said grabbed a handful of his son's hair, and pulled it out.
+The king threatened to disinherit his son, even going as far as to question the chastity of his beloved Queen, Eleanor of Castille.

 Reign